pmlmodelling/nctoolkit/docs/source/variables.rst

 be appreciated.**

 Variable creation in nctoolkit can be done using the ``assign`` method, which works in a similar way to the method available in Pandas.
+This is a new method.
+At present it will not work in interactive sessions, but will work when running python scripts from the terminal and from Jupyter notebook.

 The ``assign`` method works using lambda functions.
 Let’s say we have a